ajinkyakhadilkar/EVA-8/Assignment7/README.md

 The misclassified images can be found in [Misclassified.md](https://github.com/ajinkyakhadilkar/EVA-8/blob/main/Assignment7/Misclassified.md).

-*Note: Normalized images are shown in the plots*
+*Note: Some transformed images are shown in the plots*

 ### GradCam of Misclassified Images

 The GradCam plots of the misclassified images can be found in [GradCam.md](https://github.com/ajinkyakhadilkar/EVA-8/blob/main/Assignment7/GradCam.md).

-*ToDo: The GradCam plots are messed up, again possibily due to poor handling of normalization*
+*ToDo: The GradCam plots are messed up, possibily due to poor handling of normalization*